Castle Guard Permanent Exhibition

 Entrance-fee

-Entry fee to the Castle Guard Permanen Exhibition as part of a ticket to
+Entry to the Castle Guard Permanent Exhibition is included with a ticket to

-the Prague Castle - Permanent Exhibition circuit.
-Combined ticket to the Story of the Prague Castle, Prague Castle Picture Gallery, Gastle Guard Permanent Exhibition and Rosenberg Palace.
+the Prague Castle – Permanent Exhibition circuit.
+This combined ticket also grants access to The Story of Prague Castle, the Prague Castle Picture Gallery, and Rosenberg Palace.

-Primary school classes up to 30 pupils (upon purchasing tickets for the Prague Castle - Permanent Exhibion circuit, upon presenting a list of names confirmed by the school + max.
-2 accompanying persons): 150,- CZK
+Primary school classes (up to 30 pupils, upon presenting a list of names confirmed by the school + max.
+2 accompanying persons): 150 CZK per class

-(upon presenting the list of names confirmed by the school)
+Preschool children (upon presenting a list of names confirmed by the school + accompanying persons): free

 Children up to 6 years: free

-Holders of serious disability / serious disability plus guide Id cards + 1 accompanying party: free
+Holders of serious disability ID cards + 1 accompanying person: free

 Castle map